 Also valuable is finding a CPA who is as good in tax planning as they are tax preparing.

-What you’ll learn is that a successful tax return and maximizing deductions has a lot to do with the financial and organizational choices you make during the entire year and not just April.
+What you’ll learn is that a successful tax return and maximizing deductions have a lot to do with the financial and organizational choices you make during the entire year and not just April.

 “People who own their own business should see a tax professional,” Kristina Grasso told us.
 “But, remember, it should be someone who is going to be available after tax season ends.
 It’s a year-round process.”